The 1960s gave rise to a new sense of style that included everything from bell bottoms and psychedelic tie-dyes to peace signs and Woodstock posters.

-If you’re a fan of the 1960s, or if you’re just looking for fonts with that vintage style, then this post is for you.
-We’ve rounded up 40 of the best fonts that have a retro or vintage 1960s style.
+If you’re a fan of the 1960s or just looking for fonts with that vintage style, this post is for you.
+We’ve rounded up 40 of the best fonts with a retro or vintage 1960s style.
 All you need to do is pick out your favorite from this collection of typefaces and get designing!

 The Best ’60s Fonts

 Here are our favorite fonts and typefaces that make it easy to create beautiful ’60s-inspired designs that feel genuine and authentic to the era.

 If you love fonts, you’ll definitely want to check out Envato Elements.
 With an Elements subscription, you’ll get unlimited downloads of 39,000+ fonts, plus millions of other resources like WordPress themes, stock photos, graphics, sound effects, and more.
 It’s the best value you’ll find in the design industry.

 When you need a font that has a fun look with plenty of ’60s character, Peace and Love is a great option.

 This font includes a regular version and an outline version.
 You can use either individually or together, as shown in the preview image below.
 The regular and outline fonts can be used together in a few different ways (aligned or offset) to create the look you want.